Tawana Brawley rape hoax: Public response

 The mainstream media's coverage drew heated criticism from the African American press and leaders for its treatment of the teenager.
 They cited the leaking and publication of photos taken of her at the hospital, and the revelation of her name despite her being underage.
-In addition, critics were concerned that Brawley had been left in the custody of her mother, stepfather, and advisers, rather than being given protection by the state.
+Critics were concerned that Brawley had been left in the custody of her mother, stepfather, and advisers, rather than being given protection by the state.
 In an opinion piece in The New York Times, Martha Miles and Richard L. Madden wrote:

 State law provides that if a child appears to have been sexually molested, then the Child Protective Services Agency is supposed to take jurisdiction and custody of that child.
 Now, Tawana Brawley was 15 at the time of the incident.
 If that had been done... early on, the agency would have given her psychiatric attention and preserved evidence of rape...

 Sharpton's former aide, Perry McKinnon, said that Sharpton, Maddox, and Mason were unconcerned with Brawley, and were using the case to "tak[e] over the town," as he had heard Sharpton say that the case could make him and Brawley's other two advisers "the biggest niggers in New York."
 In June 1988, at the height of the controversy surrounding the case, a poll showed a gap of 34 percentage points between blacks (51%) and whites (85%) on the question of whether Brawley was lying.